Polar degree and vanishing cycles: Introduction

 \textbf{Theorem} \cite[Theorem 2 and its Proof]{Huh} \emph{Let $V\subset \bP^{n}$ be a hypersurface with isolated singularities.
 For any general hyperplane $\cH_{p}$ passing through some singular point $p\in \Sing (V)$, such that $V$ is not a cone of apex $p$, one has:}

-Huh's remarkable refinement of Dimca-Papadima's formula \eqref{eq:red} presents $\pol(V)$ as a sum of two non-negative numbers, one of which being the local \emph{Milnor-Teissier number} $\mu^{\left< n-2\right> }_p$ that is well defined whenever $p$ is an isolated singular point of $V$.\footnote{$\mu^{\left< n-2\right> }_p$ denotes the Milnor number of the generic hyperplane section through $p$.} Then Huh uses the bound:
+Huh's remarkable refinement of Dimca-Papadima's formula \eqref{eq:red} in the particular case of isolated singularities presents $\pol(V)$ as a sum of two non-negative numbers, one of which being the local \emph{Milnor-Teissier number} $\mu^{\left< n-2\right> }_p$ that is well defined whenever $p$ is an isolated singular point of $V$.\footnote{$\mu^{\left< n-2\right> }_p$ denotes the Milnor number at $p$ of the generic hyperplane section through $p$.} Then Huh uses the following bound provided by \eqref{eq:huhkey}:

 for showing that there are no homaloidal hypersurfaces with isolated singularities besides the smooth quadric and the plane curves found by Dolgachev, and thus confirming a conjecture stated by Dimca and Papadima \cite{DP, Di2}.

-Recently, by using Huh's bound \eqref{eq:huhbound} and the \emph{spectrum} of the Milnor fibre\footnote{As a Mixed Hodge tool, the spectrum has been introduced by Arnold, and was developed by Varchenko and Steenbrink in the 1980's.}, the paper \cite{SST} could confirm the classification list of projective hypersurfaces with isolated singularities having $\pol(V)=2$ which has been conjectured by Huh \cite[Conjecture 20]{Huh}.
-The list consists of nine plane curves of degrees 3, 4 and 5, and three cubic surfaces.
-The spectrum proved useful in the proof of another conjecture in \cite{Huh} saying that, for a fixed polar degree value $\pol (V)$, the number of variables $n$ and the degree $d$ of $V$ should have upper bounds, cf \cite[Theorems 1.4, 4.5 and 4.1]{SST}.
+More recently, the paper \cite{SST} confirmed the classification list conjectured by Huh \cite[Conjecture 20]{Huh} of projective hypersurfaces with $\pol(V)=2$ and having isolated singularities.
+This list consists of nine plane curves of degrees 3, 4 and 5, and three cubic surfaces.
+Moreover, \cite[Theorems 1.4, 4.5 and 4.1]{SST} proved yet another conjecture of \cite{Huh} which says that for each fixed polar degree value $\pol (V)$, the degree $d$ of $V$ and the number of variables $n$ have upper bounds.

-Stimulated by the formula \eqref{eq:huhkey}, one may ask the audacious question if there exists a split-formula for $\pol(V)$ into a sum of non-negative \emph{local} invariants.
-Such a splitting into non-negative ``quanta'' should predict and control lower\footnote{As for an upper bound, we have $\pol (V) \le (d-1)^{n}$ for any $V$, which can be easily shown by using the definition \eqref{eq:grad} and the behaviour of the degree of the gradient map under deformations.} bounds for $\pol (V)$ beyond the case of isolated singularities, where one has the bound \eqref{eq:huhbound}.
+Stimulated by the formula \eqref{eq:huhkey}, one may ask the audacious question if there exists a split-formula for $\pol(V)$ into a sum of non-negative numbers which may predict and control lower bounds\footnote{As for an upper bound, we have $\pol (V) \le (d-1)^{n}$ for any $V$, which can be easily shown by using the definition \eqref{eq:grad} and the behaviour of the degree of the gradient map under deformations.} for $\pol (V)$.

-The scope of our paper is to prove that, in the general setting of $V$ with any singular locus, the polar degree $\pol (V)$ has a split formula into certain well-defined numbers of local vanishing cycles.
-More precisely, Theorem \ref{t:polformula} present $\pol(V)$ as a sum of non-negative integers:
+In our paper we take this challenge and, considering the general setting of $V$ with any singular locus, we prove that the polar degree $\pol (V)$ has a split formula into certain non-negative numbers which, remarkably, are all \emph{quantifiers of local vanishing cycles}.
+More precisely, Theorem \ref{t:polformula} presents a quantization of $\pol(V)$ as the sum:

+where, as we will define in \S\ref{s:quantisation}, each of the terms $\alpha (V,\cH)$ and $\beta (V,\cH)$ is a sum of numbers of local vanishing cycles, but of different types.